shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/tezos-02-account.md

 # Next

-We can now proceed to querying a Tezos node for specific information.In the next step, we will be querying a Tezos node using DataHub on the Florence Testnet, to determine the current balance of our account.
+Nice work!
+In the next tutorial, we will query a Tezos node using DataHub on the Florence testnet, to determine the current balance of our account.